 18 Meter Tall Buddha Statue in Hussain Sagar

-Yes it is true as the evening progresses the hues of the Buddha statue and Sky keeps on changing.
+Yes, it is true as the evening progresses the hues of the Buddha statue and Sky keeps on changing.
 In the day the light is too harsh and the pictures do not capture the serenity and calmness that Buddha represents.
 But once the sun starts to go down in Hyderabad in about 45 minutes you see many hues of the Buddha statue in Hussain Sagar.

-So I visited Hussain Sagar once again and decided to click the Buddha Statue once again.
+So I visited Hussain Sagar once again and decided to click pictures of the Buddha Statue once again.
 I was with my friend Ganesan whom I first met in Pondicherry where I had gone to attend a marriage.
 As he is a professional photographer later I requested him to help me click pictures of Tata Vista D90 for the review.

 We started clicking pictures of the Buddha Statue first from the top of Noubat Pahad from the precinct of Birla Mandir and then came down to Hussain Sagar.

 As the Sun started its journey towards the other side of the third rock in the solar system the aura around Buddha started changing colors, almost every minute.
 There were literally tens of photographers trying to click the 18 Meter Tall Buddha Statue in Hussain Sagar, Tank Bund with Sunset as the backdrop.
 There were kids posing with their moms, tourists trying to capture the Buddha in their cell phones, and enthusiasts like me trying to hone their photography skills.